Nintendo 3DS Architecture

 Up to this moment, I’ve been talking about the MPCore as if it were the only CPU in this system, the reason being mixing up distinct CPUs for this analysis can turn it into an incomprehensible essay.
 That is, until now.

 The truth is, Nintendo had extra requirements for this console.
 They wanted a proper security system, but also the possibility to turn the console into a Nintendo DSi or a GBA on-the-fly.
 So, for all of that, they ended up bundling three distinct CPU packages - one being the mentioned ARM11.
 The other two are well hidden, in the sense that games are completely unaware of them.
-In fact, 3DS emulators like Citra don’t care about them either [15].
+In fact, 3DS emulators like Citra don’t care about them at all [15].

 Image